allandequeiroz/cloudflare-ddns/README.md

 **Cloudflare e-mail address**

-This one you probably know by eart :)
+This one you probably know by heart :)

 **The Domain to be updated**